ecward/RCV_course/README.md

   to detection scenarios, in this case cars, pedestrians and bicycles.
   I also hope to learn more about the Velodyne sensor and how it might be applicable to my work on indoor mobile robots.

+* Rui: The aim is that the project will give further insights in two major areas.
+The first being the area of path and trajectory control of autonomous vehiclesand the second being the control architecture and integration aspects concerning complex automated systems.
+Furthermore, the hope is to learn more about the subjects of the other students as well as working toward a higher level of automation of the RCV platform.

 ### Deliverables